Best Times to Visit Florianópolis, Brazil

 Island Hopping to Ilha do Campeche

-natureEmbark on a boat trip to Ilha do Campeche, a pristine island with crystal-clear waters and stunning beaches.
-Explore the island's unique rock formations and ancient archaeological sites.
-Book a tour in advance, especially during peak season.
+natureEscape to the pristine beaches and turquoise waters of Ilha do Campeche, a short boat trip from Florianópolis.
+Explore the island's unique rock formations, ancient archaeological sites, and breathtaking natural beauty.
+Book a boat tour in advance, especially during peak season.

 Best time: September-April